Last Updated: October 3, 12:36pm

 From Activate America & Movement Labs: "Results indicated that the postcards had a statistically significant impact on voter perception of Senator Masto.
 Specifically, in NV-4, multiple statistical analyses of the results provided a robust indication that the postcard had an impact (p=.02)...
 Results indicate that a single postcard to a voter may be most effective when it is building on an existing level of awareness..." so for lesser known officials may require multiple contacts.

-From VoteForward: increased Alabama 2017 election turnout by 3.4%, Maine by 2.8%, Ohio D-12 election in 2018 by 1.4%, Virginia state elections in 2019 by 1.9%; see more, also here.
+From VoteForward: "In partnership with the DNC, we saw that voter registration letters showed a positive impact on registration over and above several waves of direct mail, resulting in a 0.4pp increase in registration rate" (2024); increased Alabama 2017 election turnout by 3.4%, Maine by 2.8%, Ohio D-12 election in 2018 by 1.4%, Virginia state elections in 2019 by 1.9%; see more, also here.

 From UMD professors: in Pennsylvania in 2016, postcards boosted voter registration by 1% (2% among 18- to 21-year-olds); see more.